Find Affordable College Courses

 Top Alabama Schools in Journalism

-Our analysis found Samford University to be the best school for journalism students who want to pursue a degree in Alabama.
-Located in the large suburb of Birmingham, Samford is a private not-for-profit college with a medium-sized student population.
+Our 2023 rankings named Samford University the best school in Alabama for journalism students.
+Located in the suburb of Birmingham, Samford is a private not-for-profit college with a medium-sized student population.

 After completing their degree, journalism graduates from Samford carry an average student debtload of $22,087.

-You’ll be in good company if you decide to attend The University of Alabama.
-It ranked #2 on our 2023 Best Journalism Schools in Alabama list.
-Located in the city of Tuscaloosa, UA is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend The University of Alabama.
+The school came in at #2 on this year’s Best Journalism Schools in Alabama list.
+Located in the city of Tuscaloosa, UA is a public college with a very large student population.

 On average, journalism graduates from UA take out $25,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $774, assuming that the borrower is on a 10-year repayment plan.